Sky West and Crooked: Plot

-He goes but tells the gypsies to leave immediately as they are unwanted and threatens to call the Police to arrest them for kidnapping Brydie.
+The gravedigger goes to the camp, but tells the gypsies to leave immediately, as they are unwanted, and threatens to call the Police to arrest them for kidnapping Brydie.
 They are angry at this and begin to pack up straight away.
-Roibin tries to make the gypsies stay until Brydie returns so that she can go with them but they attack him, blaming him for this unwanted trouble, they do not want her with them and Roibin is beaten up.
+Roibin tries to make the gypsies stay until Brydie returns so that she can go with them, but they attack him, blaming and beating him for the unwanted trouble.
+They do not want her with them.

 By late morning, the vicar is convinced that Roibin is not coming and agrees with his wife that Brydie will probably be institutionalised.
-Brydie convinces the Vicar that Roibin loves her and shows him a special token that Roibin made for her of their hair intertwined into an eternal ring.
-The vicar and Brydie (and her dog) go to the campsite and find it abandoned "like they were never here" (apart from piles of rubbish and debris).
+Brydie convinces the Vicar that Roibin loves her, and shows him a special token that Roibin made for her of their hair intertwined into an eternal ring.
+The vicar, Brydie, and her dog go to the campsite and find it abandoned, apart from piles of rubbish and debris.
 Brydie finds and follows a series of directional marker sticks left by Roibin at junctions.
 The Vicar follows her to make sure she is safe.
 She is just beginning to think that she has lost the trail when she hears the barking of another dog and sees a solitary gypsy caravan in a field.
 Knowing that it is Roibin, she runs to it.
-The vicar watches as Roibin runs to greet Brydie knowing that this is the right life and future for her.
+The vicar watches as Roibin runs to greet Brydie, knowing that this is the right life and future for her.